lukas-xb/starter-html-email-resources/README.md

 ## Ready to start with HTML emails?

 Does the development of HTML emails sound daunting?
 Are you ready to roll up sleeves and dive in?
-Here are some resources that helped me on my quest - you might find useful, too.
+Here are some resources that helped me on my quest - you might find them helpful, too.

 Good luck with your emails - and don’t forget to test everything.